Floorp-Projects/Floorp/toolkit/modules/docs/FirstStartup.rst

   The time-out has been reached before startup tasks are complete.

-  This status code is reported to Telemetry via the ``firstStartup.statusCode`` scalar.

 ``FirstStartup.SUCCESS``

   All startup tasks have completed successfully, and application startup may resume.

-  This status code is reported to Telemetry via the ``firstStartup.statusCode`` scalar.

 ``FirstStartup.UNSUPPORTED``

   No startup tasks are supported, and `FirstStartup` exited.

-  This status code is reported to Telemetry via the ``firstStartup.statusCode`` scalar.